uestcnklwcomm/TSP_PSU_CCPD/README.md

 This repository contains the code used in the paper:

 Chen, Xiaonan and Wang, Jun.
 "Power Spectrum Unmixing via Coupled Tensor Decomposition: Unified Identifiability and Algebraic Solution."
-IEEE Transactions on Signal Processing, 2025, [doi: DOI: 10.1109/TSP.2025.3615251](https://ieeexplore.ieee.org/document/11185150).
+IEEE Transactions on Signal Processing, 2025, [DOI: 10.1109/TSP.2025.3615251](https://ieeexplore.ieee.org/document/11185150).

 Citation